Bringing a project here

 Shared R&D with a broad ecosystem means bringing more contributors and maintainers into your project - including your competitors.

-• Outreach through the Open Mainframe Project is done from a neutral perspective, separating product promotion and vendor favoritism and promoting the community’s work.
+- Outreach done through the Open Mainframe Project is done from a neutral perspective, separating product promotion and vendor favoritism and promoting the community’s work.

 Drive broad industry awareness with the press and analysts.